Overhead compensation

 Sampling

-Sampling means that the profiler stops all threads several hundred times per second and takes snapshots of the call stacks.
+Sampling means that the profiler pauses all threads several hundred times per second and takes snapshots of the call stacks.
 Based on these samples, the profiler then estimates the time spent on different methods and lines of code.

 Tracing/instrumentation